openbullet/openbullet2-docs/docs/proxies/general-info.md

 After the connection, a raw TCP stream will be opened between you and the proxy, and the proxy will deliver all the traffic sent on that stream to the destination host on your behalf.

-### Anonimity
+### Anonymity
-Proxy servers can be identified with 3 levels of anonimity
+Proxy servers can be identified with 3 main levels of anonymity.

-#### Transparent proxies ⛔️
+#### Transparent proxies ⛔
-These proxies do not hide your IP address, which is forwarded to the destination host through the `X-Forwarded-For` header.
+These proxies do not hide your IP address, which is forwarded to the destination host through headers such as `X-Forwarded-For`.
 Avoid these proxies if you plan on hiding your IP address.

 #### Anonymous proxies ⚠️
-These proxies hide your IP address but don't hide the fact that the connection is being made via a proxy, thanks to the proxy's IP address being passed in the `Via` header of the request.
+These proxies hide your IP address but do not hide the fact that the connection is being made through a proxy, for example by adding headers such as `Via`.

-#### Elite proxies ✔️
+#### Elite proxies ✅
-These proxies provide the best anonimity level, by hiding your IP address and not revealing that you're using a proxy.
+These proxies provide the best anonymity level by hiding your IP address and not revealing that you are using a proxy.

-To check the anonimity level of a proxy, a *proxy judge* can be used.
-It is not possible to use a judge when checking proxies through OpenBullet 2 yet.
+To check the anonymity level of a proxy, a *proxy judge* can be used.
+OpenBullet 2 supports this during proxy checking through a list of configurable `azenv.php`-compatible judges.
+When judge support is enabled in a Proxy Check Job, OpenBullet 2 tries the configured judges in order until one responds, then classifies the proxy as `Transparent`, `Anonymous`, or `Elite`.

+If none of the configured judges works, or if the response cannot be classified, the proxy quality is set to `Unknown`.

 ### Datacenter proxies 🏢 vs Residential proxies 🏠
 Not all IP addresses are born equal.
 If a proxy server is hosted inside a datacenter, its IP address will most likely be within a range that is well-known to be that of a service provider, hence making it more likely to be detected as a proxy.